About this Install Guide

 docker run hello-world

-Start and Stop the Docker daemon on Linux distributions with systemd
+Start and stop the Docker daemon on Linux distributions with systemd

-To start the docker daemon.
+To start the docker daemon:

 sudo systemctl start docker

-To stop the docker daemon.
+To stop the docker daemon:

 sudo systemctl stop docker

-If a message is displayed:
+If the following message is displayed:

 Warning: Stopping docker.service, but it can still be activated by: